How to Install and Configure Synaptic Package Manager in Ubuntu?

 - Upgrading whole system

 - Searching and filtering the list of packages available with APT

 - Fixing broken package dependencies

-- Force the installation of a specifc package version
+- Force the installation of a specific package version

 Installing Synaptic Package Manager

 Step 1: To install Synaptic Package Manager, open terminal on your system and enter a command.

 Step 2: Once the installation completes, you can open the GUI window by typing.